microsoft/azure-spring-boot/documentdb/azure-documentdb-spring-boot-starter/README.md

     - deleteAll
 - Spring Data [@Id](https://github.com/spring-projects/spring-data-commons/blob/db62390de90c93a78743c97cc2cc9ccd964994a5/src/main/java/org/springframework/data/annotation/Id.java) annotation
   There're 2 ways to map a field in domain class to `id` of Azure Cosmos DB document.
-  - annotate a field in domain class with @Id, this field will be mapped to document `id' in Cosmos DB.
+  - annotate a field in domain class with @Id, this field will be mapped to document `id` in Cosmos DB.
   - set name of this field to `id`, this field will be mapped to document `id` in Cosmos DB.